 The heirloom bean list below is for Bean Club members.
 You can become a Bean Club member simply by ordering any of these seeds.
 Thereafter we will send you an annual e-newsletter to keep you up to date with the varieties available for you to grow.
 We will also tell you about any new ones we will be trialling.
-All the beans below are Climbing French Beans.
+All the beans below are Climbing French Beans, except for three Runner beans.
 Recommended donation per variety £1.95.
 Thank you for supporting our conservation work.
 Please order from November onwards for latest harvest seed.
 VERY IMPORTANT – please also see our notes below the list.

 Large flat golden beans.
 Absolutely delicious taste.
 Pods that melt in the mouth!
 Only does well if we get a good summer.
 Organic seed.
 AVAILABLE IN 2020